SciRuby/sciruby.com/source/_posts/2016-11-24-gsoc-2016-adding-categorical-data-support.markdown

 With the help of [Nyaplot](https://github.com/SciRuby/nyaplot), [GnuplotRB](https://github.com/SciRuby/gnuplotrb) and [Gruff](https://github.com/topfunky/gruff), Daru now provides ability to visualize categorical data as it does with numerical data.

-To plot vector with Nyaplot one needs to call the function `#plot`.
+To plot a vector with Nyaplot one needs to call the function `#plot`.

 ```ruby
 # dv is a caetgorical vector